An HI story of galaxies in Abell 2626 and beyond: Discussion

 \section{Discussion}

 \cite{HD2021} presented the first results of our \mk observations of A2626, including online atlas pages of the \hi detected galaxies.
 In this work, we characterised \hi asymmetries in various ways and calculated \hi deficiencies.
-We then related these to local and global environment and specific galaxy properties such as SFR, stellar mass etc. As discussed in the review paper by \cite{cortese2021}, during the last few Gyrs in today's passive galaxies, it is inevitable that most of the primary quenching mechanisms must have played a role in shaping their properties (e.g. \citealt{mcgee2009, han2018}).
-Since multiple processes can be at play simultaneously, it is difficult to identify the dominant process observationally.
-Still, as mentioned before, by exploring various gas and star formation properties of galaxies, we can investigate which plausible physical mechanisms are acting on their \hi gas reservoirs.
-Mechanical gas removal processes like ram-pressure stripping and tidal stripping are likely to push or pull the \hi gas away from the stellar body, causing offset and asymmetric \hi discs, or uni-directional tails.
-Sometimes, however, when exposed to ram-pressure for a long time, \hi discs lose most of the gas from the outer disc and become truncated.
-Processes like starvation, harassment or thermal evaporation mainly occur in dense cluster environments and also give rise to truncated or small \hi discs, rather than offset \hi discs.
-So, if the \hi deficient galaxies have settled, small \hi discs, a gas removal process like ram-pressure stripping probably has happened a while ago and / or other more subtle processes may be at play such as starvation or thermal evaporation.
-In this section, we address some of these observational findings and questions raised by our analysis.
+We then related these to local and global environment and specific galaxy properties such as SFR and stellar mass.
+As discussed in the review paper by \cite{cortese2021}, during the last few billion years in what today are passive galaxies, it is inevitable that most of the primary quenching mechanisms must have played a role in shaping their properties (e.g. \citealt{mcgee2009, han2018}).
+Because multiple processes can be at play simultaneously, it is difficult to identify the dominant process observationally.
+Still, as mentioned before, by exploring various gas and star formation properties of galaxies, we can investigate the plausible physical mechanisms that act on their \hi gas reservoirs.
+Mechanical gas-removal processes such as ram-pressure stripping and tidal stripping are likely to push or pull the \hi gas away from the stellar body, causing offset and asymmetric \hi discs or unidirectional tails.
+Sometimes, however, when they are exposed to ram-pressure for a long time, \hi discs lose most of the gas from the outer disc and become truncated.
+Processes such as starvation, harassment, or thermal evaporation mainly occur in dense cluster environments and also give rise to truncated or small \hi discs, rather than offset \hi discs.
+If the \hi -deficient galaxies have settled small \hi discs, a gas-removal process such as ram-pressure stripping therefore has probably occurred a while ago and / or other more subtle processes may be at play, such as starvation or thermal evaporation.
+In this section, we address some of these observational findings and the questions raised by our analysis.